-Figure 15 Belconnen Library interior, showing the open plan and ribbed ceiling with ducting and lights (ACT Heritage, 2021)
+Figure 16 Belconnen Library interior, showing the open plan and ribbed ceiling with ducting and lights (ACT Heritage, 2021)

-Figures 16, 17 modifications to the restroom area have left their mark, Figure 18 intrusive external conduit and floodlighting
+Figures 17, 18 modifications to the restroom area have left their mark, Figure 19 intrusive external conduit and floodlighting

-Figure 19 Integration of the surrounding environment with the building structure - Northeast, (ACT Heritage, 2020)
+Figure 20 Integration of the surrounding environment with the building structure - Northeast, (ACT Heritage, 2020)

-Figure 20 Southeast light well with clerestory windows (ACT Heritage, 2021); 21 Northwest light well with clerestory windows (ACT Heritage, 2021)
+Figure 21 Southeast light well with clerestory windows (ACT Heritage, 2021); Figure 22 Northwest light well with clerestory windows (ACT Heritage, 2021)

-While it does have some affinities with the Brutalist style of architecture, the Library identifies most strongly with the Late Twentieth Century International Style of architecture as defined by Apperly et al. Indeed, the design brief specified that the building had to compliment the Brutalist style Cameron Offices, however, Gibson's design has a lighter touch.
-Architectural elements of the Late Twentieth-Century International Style displayed by the building include40:
+While the Belconnen Library does have some affinities with the Brutalist style of architecture, it most strongly identifies with the Late Twentieth Century International Style of architecture as defined by Apperly et al. While the design brief specified that the building had to compliment the Brutalist style Cameron Offices, Gibson's design has a lighter touch.
+Although concrete buildings are synonymous with Brutalist architecture, they are not unique to that style and were a popular aesthetic for mid-century modern architecture; large-scale concrete buildings are not often seen any more and are of their time.
+Architectural elements of the Late Twentieth-Century International Style displayed by the building include: